raduangelescu/gutenberg-rs/README.md

 Standard query fields:
 -   language
 -   author
--   type
 -   title
 -   subject
 -   publisher
 -   bookshelve
+-   rights
--   downloadtype
+-   downloadlinkstype

+The above query fields are used when forming the json query that filters gutenberg book ids.
+The query function only returns gutenberg book ids, if you want more you need to use native queries on the connection inside the cache.
-If you want to do native queries, the sqlite table structure is presented in the image below:
+This connection is using rusqlite and the sqlite table structure is presented in the image below:

 ![image](https://github.com/raduangelescu/gutenberg-rs/blob/master/schema.png?raw=true)

-As a quick cool example, we can use the library to get some english books of a particular category and see if we find a certain time in any of them (the beginings of a literary clock):
+As a quick cool example, we can use the library to get some english books of a particular category and see if we find a certain time in any of them (the beginnings of a literary clock):

 ```rust